OpenAdaptAI/OpenAdapt/README.md

 2. Create a pull request to the original repository with your changes.

-3. In your pull request, include a brief summary of your approach, any assumptions you made, and how you integrated the SegmentAnything, GPT-J, and PaddleOCR libraries.
+3. In your pull request, include a brief summary of your approach, any assumptions you made, and how you integrated external libraries.

 4. *Bonus*: interacting with ChatGPT and/or other language transformer models in order to generate code and/or evaluate design decisions is encouraged.
 If you choose to do so, please include the full transcript.